As a 40Plus guy (43 to be exact), I’ve always been active. What I mean by active is I enjoy walking, hiking, biking and playing with the kids.

 A few years back, I met a lady who changed the way I help people with pain and injury.

 For privacy and confidentiality purposes, let’s call her Michelle.
 I was working with Michelle in a physical therapy clinic.
 She came in to see me for her knee pain.
-I asked her what was wrong, assessed her knee, gave her some recommendations and exercises to help end her knee pain.
+I asked her what was wrong, assessed her knee, and then gave her some recommendations and exercises to help end her knee pain.

 Before she left, she asked me what she should eat in order to overcome her knee pain.
 I really never put much thought into the impact that food had on recovery and pain.
 I gave her my suggestions and off she went.